 The traverse was performed using two types of probes.
 One is a special probe that is not sensitive for the flow angle variation, as shown in Fig. 5.
 This was mainly used for total pressure measurement.
-The other one is a 5-holes probe for the flow angle measurement, also as shown in Fig. 5.
-Regarding the total pressure measurement, the circumferential increment is 2 degrees to the 1-pitch (45 deg: NB=8), and about 1 pitch measure was done.
-The radial positions were 7 sections, so the total number of measure points is 161 points (23x7).
+The other one is a five-hole probe for the flow angle measurement, also shown in Fig. 5.
+Regarding the total pressure measurement, the circumferential increment is 2 deg to the 1 pitch (45 deg: NB=8), and about 1 pitch measure was done.
+The radial positions were seven sections, so the total number of measure points is 161 points $(23 \times 7)$ .

 In this research, the total pressure loss coefficient is not defined in terms of the exit dynamic head as the denominator, but in terms of the inlet total pressure.
-There are two reasons for this: firstly, a large circumferential variation (not negligible small) of the static pressure value was observed on the outer casing downstream of the IGV-TE (at Station 2) (not shown here).
-This may be due to a narrow gap between IGV and a rotor.
-The second reason is that, as far as CFD results are concerned, there is no linear distribution at Station 2 (not shown here).
+There are two reasons for this: firstly, a large circumferential variation (not negligibly small) of the static pressure value was observed on the outer casing downstream of the IGV-TE (at Station 2) (not shown here).
+This may be due to a narrow gap between the IGV and a rotor.
+The second reason is that as far as CFD results are concerned, there is no linear distribution at Station 2 (not shown here).
 Therefore, we decided to use the inlet total pressure, instead of the exit dynamic head, in order to achieve a high accuracy on the data processing.

-For the flow angle measurement using the 5-holes probe, the radial flow component was neglected.
-The traverse measurement was done with the same circumferential increment as the total pressure measurement, but the radial measurement positions were reduced from 7 to 5 sections.
-The flow direction was manually determined by adjusting the pressure difference of the right-hole and the left-hole to be zero in the free wake region.
-The measurement accuracy for the total pressure loss is considered to be accurate to within ± 0.002 in the areas of relatively low total pressure loss, while the flow angle accuracy is about ± 0.5 degrees.
+For the flow angle measurement using the five-hole probe, the radial flow component was neglected.
+The traverse measurement was done with the same circumferential increment as the total pressure measurement, but the radial measurement positions were reduced from seven to five sections.
+The flow direction was manually determined by adjusting the pressure difference of the right hole and the left hole to be zero in the free wake region.
+The measurement accuracy for the total pressure loss is considered to be accurate to within $\pm 0.002$ in the areas of relatively low total pressure loss, while the flow angle accuracy is about $\pm 0.5$ deg.

-Firstly, the oil flow visualization was carried out for the baseline vane, experimentally and numerically, as shown in Fig. 6, in order to understand the overall image of the secondary flow pattern for the transonic IGV.
-In the experiment, this picture corresponds to NB=10, but the tendency is almost the same as for the baseline case with NB=8.
-There is a strong inward-radial flow near the rear part of the suction surface and there is no interaction between the shock, emanating from the trailing edge of the adjacent vane, and the suction surface boundary layer.
-It seems that the inward-radial flow pattern for the ultra-low aspect IGV is much stronger than the one for a high aspect-ratio IGV.
+Firstly, the oil flow visualization was carried out for the base line vane, experimentally and numerically, as shown in Fig. 6, in order to understand the overall image of the secondary flow pattern for the transonic IGV.
+In the experiment, this picture corresponds to NB=10, but the tendency is almost the same as for the base line case with NB=8.
+There is a strong inward-radial flow near the rear part of the SS, and there is no interaction between the shock, emanating from the TE of the adjacent vane, and the SS boundary layer.
+It seems that the inward-radial flow pattern for the ultralow-aspect IGV is much stronger than the one for a high-AR IGV.
 The tendency of the oil flow pattern in CFD is almost the same as in the experiment.
-The endwall isentropic Mach number contours in Fig. 6 (b) clearly show the complexity of the flow pattern.
-This will be discussed in section "Flow Mechanism in Ultra-Low Aspect Ratio IGV".
+The end wall isentropic Mach number contours in Fig. 6(b) clearly show the complexity of the flow pattern.
+This will be discussed in the section on flow mechanism in ultra-low AR IGV.